Craig Pardy

 Craig Pardy is a Canadian politician who was elected to the Newfoundland and Labrador House of Assembly in the 2019 provincial election.
 He represents the electoral district of Bonavista as a member of the Newfoundland and Labrador Progressive Conservative Party.
 He was re-elected in the 2021 provincial election.
 Pardy supported Tony Wakeham in the 2023 provincial PC party leadership race.

 Prior to politics, Pardy was a teacher and served as Chairperson of the Milton local service district and later as Mayor of the incorporated town of George's Brook-Milton.
 Pardy was diagnosed with cancer in 2021.

 Pardy was re-elected in the 2025 Newfoundland and Labrador general election.

 On October 29, 2025 Pardy was appointed Minister of Finance, President of Treasury board, Minister of Seniors, Minister Responsible for the Public Service Commission, Minister Responsible for the Newfoundland and Labrador Liquor Corporation.

+On August 20, 2026, following a cabinet shuffle in the Wakeham ministry, Pardy was appointed to the position of Minister Responsible for the Office of the Chief Information Officer.